Back

 BY JOE ROWAN, June 19 2024

-THE HEAT will bring carbon capture to a field in Oxfordshire – thanks to our partner CyanoCapture, who will be bringing a photobioreactor to show how much CO2 is being captured in real time.
+THE HEAT brought carbon capture to a field in Oxfordshire – thanks to our partner CyanoCapture, who brought a photobioreactor to show how much CO2 was being captured in real time.

-Learn more about it in our article below and at https://CyanoCapture.com and come meet the team at THE HEAT on 20 September 2024 at Harwell Science and Innovation Campus.
+Learn more about it in our article below and at https://CyanoCapture.com.

-David Kim is bringing carbon capture to a field in Oxfordshire for THE HEAT.
+David Kim brought carbon capture to a field in Oxfordshire for THE HEAT.
 Kim’s company, CyanoCapture, uses genetically engineered photosynthetic bacteria to sequester carbon dioxide at emission sites at an industrial scale.
-And just to show it works, he’s going to bring a photobioreactor to the festival to mirror the decarbonisation process.
+And just to show it works, he brought a photobioreactor to the festival to mirror the decarbonisation process.

-This photobioreactor will contain anywhere between 20 and 100 litres of algae, hooked up to a pH-control CO2 injector and a small tank.
-“This will contain lab-grade CO2 — that is, 5% CO2, the same concentrations you’d expect from flue gas from power stations,” Kim explains.
-Probes in the bioreactor will measure how much carbon it’s absorbing at any time, which festival participants will be able to examine.
+This photobioreactor contained anywhere between 20 and 100 litres of algae, hooked up to a pH-control CO2 injector and a small tank.
+“This [contained] lab-grade CO2 — that is, 5% CO2, the same concentrations you’d expect from flue gas from power stations,” Kim explains.
+Probes in the bioreactor measured how much carbon it absorbed at any time, which festival participants were able to examine.

 The key to this entire process, as the company’s name suggests, is cyanobacteria.
 Along with microalgae, these microscopic bacteria are responsible for 30 to 50 per cent of all the oxygen produced on Earth.
 They were some of the earliest users of photosynthesis, preceding even plants and trees.
 Yet the process typically results in thousands of waste compounds, making the output not too useful in industry.